FeatureBaseDB/www/content/blog/cosmos.md

 | Count with tile "e8"                 | 741ms         |
 | Count records with p1,jt,wy          | 806ms         |

 These have 5 second sleeps in between them as that seemed to make the performance better.
-The slower Count queries could probably have benfited from longer breaks between queries.
-This may have something to do with Cosmos' cost/performance structure and the number of "RUs" we had.
+The slower Count queries (greater than 500ms) could probably have benefited from longer breaks between queries.
+This may have something to do with Cosmos' cost/performance structure and the number of "RUs" we had available.

 And here are the Pilosa queries: